-The décor is intentionally kept simple to act as a blank canvas for the food and its flavor, and reflect Masa’s shibui mindset.
-Diners rave about their truffle menu, particularly their wagyu beef truffle.
+The décor is intentionally simple to act as a blank canvas for the food and its flavor, and reflect Masa’s shibui mindset.
+Diners rave about their truffle menu; particularly their wagyu beef truffle.

 The establishment’s nine-course tasting and vegetable menus feature classic French cuisine procured from the freshest quality ingredients.
 Since 2004, Per Se, a three-Michelin-starred restaurant, has overlooked spectacular views of Columbus Circle and Central Park.

-Their award-winning wine menu features more than 2,000 bottles and highlights a collection of older wines as well as wines from small producers released in limited quantities.
+Their award-winning wine menu features more than 2,000 bottles; highlights a collection of older wines as well as wines from small producers released in limited quantities.

 New York diners wanting to experience Thomas Keller’s famed Napa Valley cuisine no longer have to travel to the French Laundry; expertly designed menus change daily and reflect the freshest seasonal ingredients.